 Why – Why is this important (to the rest of the world – not your company)

 How – How did this come about?

-If it’s a new customer story, then include a customer quote.
-You can also include a quote from your own company about the new customer.
-Try to be a bit more imaginative than “we are delighted…” Say something positive about the customer and its business or the benefits your solution has brought to its business.
+Try to be a bit more imaginative than “We are delighted…” Say something positive about the customer and its business or the benefits your solution has brought to its business.

 There are different layout formats for different countries.
 In Ireland, the press release has a similar layout to the US, as well as some parts of Europe.
 But the UK layout is different.
 So make sure your template is the correct one for the country you are circulating your press release in.
 Use 1.5 line spacing.

 Here’s a UK press release example from Oxfam.
 I